-Follow the beautiful Okanagan Lake toward Kelowna.
-Make sure to visit one of the many wineries along the way and explore the cute stores and beautiful beaches in.
+Follow the beautiful Okanagan Lake toward Kelowna, make sure to visit one of the many wineries along the way and explore the cute stores and beautiful beaches.
 Keep driving north and slowly enter more mountainous terrain.
 Explore the Monashee and Selkirk Mountains around Revelstoke.
 See the Revelstoke Dam, go canoeing or drive the Meadows in the Sky Parkway to the top of Mount Revelstoke for great views.

 Day 7 Revelstoke – Golden (150 km)

 The Trans-Canada Highway leads you past steep mountains and glaciers to Glacier National Park.
 Watch for mountain goats and bears along the road.
 Golden has some of the best rafting in Canada.

 Day 8 Golden – Banff National Park (140 km)